p3zo/chord-progressions/docs/extract.md

 # Extract

-Extract chord progressions from audio or midi.
+Experimental functions for automatically extracting chord progressions from audio and midi.

 ## Extract chords from a midi file